EthanZ123/ethan_2025/navigation/about.md

 permalink: /about/
 ---

 Hi, My name is Ethan.
-I'm a sophomore at Del Norte High School. 😍
+I'm a sophomore at Del Norte High School.

-I love playing instruments and trying new things. 𝄡🎶

 Here are the states that I have lived in...